Edward Prohazka

 Private Prohazka received training at Fort Bragg, North Carolina after entering the service and was assigned to the A-Battery, 319th Glider Field Artillery Group, 82nd Airborne Division.

-While stationed at Camp Ballyscullion, Ireland, 1944, PVT Prohazka posed with other A-Battery soldiers. (photo below)
+While stationed at Camp Ballyscullion, Ireland, 1944, Private Prohazka posed with other A-Battery soldiers. (photo below)

 Roland Gruebling, Harold Peters, John Orrell, Harold Mell (standing L-R) - Ed Prohazka, Anzlee Price Kneeling (L-R) - Camp Ballyscullion - 1944